supercrabtree/tie-dye/readme.md

 ```

 ### Keeping it simple
-In the spirit of unix this library does not aim to round your results, or allow you to pass arguments with r g b / h s l properties, etc. If you wanna do that here are some really simple examples.
+In the spirit of keeping it unixy this library does not aim to round your results, or allow you to pass arguments with r g b / h s l properties, etc. If you wanna do that here are some really simple examples.

 ##### Passing objects with h s l properties